ObjectModules/deploy/Mapping.md

 See that each letter has a different assignment, each of them hold a unique task.
 None of them is meaningless.
 All is important especially when they are getting combined.

 We found this as an amazing concept.
-It's built small as it use only a few characters but it is really compact which enable Google to use it for their broadway _[[utilization|https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits]]_.
+It's built small as it use only a few characters but it is really compact which enable Google to use it for their broadway _<a href="https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits" target="_blank>utilization</a>_.

 Unfortunately we could not find if Google made it with the word of `isogram` is in a purpose to correlate what _the word means_ it self into _what they want_ with the function.